 Hogg followed up that flurry with two more 3-pointers over the next couple of minutes, in showing some of the long-range form that made him so impactful early in the season for the Aggies.

-Daryl Macon led Arkansas (15-7, 4-5) with 20 points, and Jaylen Barford added 19 for the Razorbacks, who saw their three-game winning streak snapped.
+Daryl Macon led Arkansas (15-7, 4-5) with 20 points, and Jaylen Barford added 19.
+The loss snapped a three-game winning streak for the Razorbacks.

 Texas A&M: Following consecutive road losses, the Aggies were desperate for a victory and they got one against a sloppy Arkansas squad.
-A&M, ranked fifth nationally to start SEC play before a steep drop off, needs to take advantage of a couple of consecutive home games against imminently beatable opponents in the Razorbacks and South Carolina on Saturday, and they're halfway to their goal after Tuesday night.
+A&M needs to take advantage of a couple of consecutive home games against imminently beatable opponents in the Razorbacks and South Carolina on Saturday, and they’re halfway to their goal after Tuesday night.